SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 on the inner homeworlcl, resulting in the need for constant

-“Emissary: IIE Snare Aliens! > ﬂumnsaniems
+"Emissary: IIE Snare Aliens! > ﬂumnsaniems
 Notes: Other Lonthyn blew up the station. :

 piloting, sensors, and shields upgrades (6 en, 5,400 er) and pilot